Liquid Ingress Test Equipment

 High-pressure jet nozzle kit for IPX5, IPX6, and IPX6K testing.

 Includes 2.5 mm nozzle for IPX6, 6.3 mm nozzle for IPX5 and IPX6K tests, 200 psi digital pressure gauge, and compatibility with the WTR-6K system.
-Designed for IEC 60529 and DIN 40050 high-pressure jet testing.
+Referenced for IEC 60529 and DIN 40050 high-pressure jet testing.

 JET-50 Jet Test Nozzle